Optical interconnect

+In integrated circuits, an optical interconnect is a system that transmits signals from one part of the circuit to another using light.

+Integrated circuits

-In integrated circuits, optical interconnects refers to any system of transmitting signals from one part of an integrated circuit to another using light.
-Optical interconnects have been the topic of study due to the high latency and power consumption incurred by conventional metal interconnects in transmitting electrical signals over long distances, such as in interconnects classed as global interconnects.
+In integrated circuits(IC) or between IC dies, optical interconnects have been the topic of study due to the high latency and power consumption incurred by conventional metal interconnects in transmitting electrical signals in interconnects classed as global interconnects, where distances can exceed 1cm.
 The International Technology Roadmap for Semiconductors (ITRS) has highlighted interconnect scaling as a problem for the semiconductor industry.

-In electrical interconnects, nonlinear signals (e.g. digital signals) are transmitted by copper wires conventionally, and these electrical wires all have resistance and capacitance which severely limits the rise time of signals when the dimension of the wires are scaled down.
-Optical solution are used to transmit signals through long distances to substitute interconnection between dies within the integrated circuit (IC) package.
+In conventional copper wire electrical interconnects, transmitted nonlinear signals (e.g. digital signals) encounter resistance and capacitance which severely limits the rise time of signals when the dimension of the wires are scaled down and bits of information overlap when frequency is increased.

 In order to control the optical signals inside the small IC package properly, microelectromechanical system (MEMS) technology can be used to integrate the optical components (i.e. optical waveguides, optical fibers, lens, mirrors, optical actuators, optical sensors etc.) and the electronic parts together effectively.

-Problems of the current interconnect in the package

-Conventional physical metal wires possess both resistance and capacitance, limiting the rise time of signals.
-Bits of information will overlap with each other when the frequency of signal is increased to a certain level.

 Benefits of using optical interconnection

-Optical interconnections can provide benefits over conventional metal wires which include:
+When compared to metal wires, optical interconnections can provide benefits: